Advice for events and social gatherings

 - A shoulder-to-shoulder distance of at least 1 metre should be kept

 - Keep an overview of who is present by writing down their names and contact details to allow for contact tracing.
 The information must be deleted after 14 days.

 - Only people who are healthy should be present.

-- Make it easy for the participants to wash their hands, both when they arrive and during the event.
+- Make sure the participants can wash their hands easily, both when they arrive and during the event.

 - Employees or contractors responsible for the public event are not counted as part of the allowed maximum number of participants.

 - Venues or events with a licence to serve alcohol must follow the rules that apply for venues serving food or alcohol.
 See also rules for venues serving food and tips for preparing and serving food.